yli-yasir/Timetable-Assistant/README.md

 ## End User Guide
 **Use this at your own risk, I am in no way responsible for any damages.
 This software still has to undergo a lot of testing.**

+**Please read the known issues at the end of this text!**

 1. [Click here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) to Download Java 8, If you don't already have it.

-2. [Click here](https://github.com/yli-yasir/Timetable-Assistant/releases/download/v0.91-beta/Timetable.Assistant.jar) to download the program.
+2. [Click here](https://github.com/yli-yasir/Timetable-Assistant/releases/download/0.92-beta/Timetable.Assistant.jar) to download the program.

 3. Open the program, and click choose file.
 You will have two options:
     1. From Internet: This option grabs the latest timetable from the internet automatically for you.